Henry C. (Hank) Mishkoff

 Web Developer: Founded WebFeats (Dallas' first independent Web-development company) in

-Writer: Authored two books and more than a dozen magazine and newspaper articles on various
+Writer: Authored several books and more than a dozen magazine and newspaper articles on various

 computer-related subjects, as well as numerous reference and training manuals.